avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

 to find my Gem-sources (see [above](#mingw), how mapped the W32 directories to MinGW paths).

 ### FTGL

+For text rendering, the *FTGL* library is required.
+If you don't need text display within Gem, you can skip this part, and add `--without-ftgl` to the *configure* flags.

 Download [freetype](http://sourceforge.net/projects/freetype/) (2.5.3) and [FTGL](http://sourceforge.net/projects/ftgl) (2.1.3-rc5) and extract them (I extracted them to `C:\Users\zmoelnig\Development\3rdparty`, which is `~/src/3rdparty` on MinGW).